 Overall he has 25 years experience in the public sector.
 Evan also recently completed his Executive Masters of Public Administration through ANZSOG.

-Assistant Director-General, Shared Corporate Services
+Assistant Director-General, Queensland Shared Services

 Irene has served in the role of Assistant Director General, Queensland Shared Services since May 2015.
 Irene brings to this role a wealth of customer service and high-volume processing experience, primarily in a commercially oriented public sector environment.
 She has worked in the personal insurance sector for approximately 20 years, and has a track record of working with customers collaboratively to drive continual improvements to service delivery.